nooooooom/nooooooom/README.md

 I'm noooooom

-is a Junior web front end developer😳
+Is a Junior web front end developer😳

 Trying to do better🐬!(Why is there no shark in Emoji?!)